Hyperholomorphic sheaves and new examples of hyperkaehler manifolds: Hyperk ahler manifolds

 As follows from \ref{_SU(2)_inva_type_p,p_Lemma_}, $\nabla$ is hyperholomorphic if and only if $\Theta$ is a $SU(2)$-invariant differential form.

 \example (Examples of hyperholomorphic bundles)

 \begin{description}

 \item[(i)] Let $M$ be a hyperk\"ahler manifold, and $TM$ be its tangent bundle equi\-p\-ped with the Levi--Civita connection $\nabla$.
 Consider a complex structure on $TM$ induced from the quaternion action.
-Then $\nabla$ is a Hermitian connection which is integrable with respect to each induced complex structure, and hence, is Yang--Mills.
+Then $\nabla$ is a Hermitian connection which is integrable with respect to each induced complex structure, and hence, is hyperholomorphic.

 \item[(ii)] For $B$ a hyperholomorphic bundle, all its tensor powers are also hyperholomorphic.

 \item[(iii)] Thus, the bundles of differential forms on a hyperk\"ahler manifold are also hyperholomorphic.